arnavchawla26/cs131/a2/README.md

 Commands Used: Bash, curl, grep, sed

-Dependencies: None (only requires a free API key from Alpha Vantage)

-Limitations: Free API plan allows only 5 requests per minute

 📌 Notes

 The script is case-insensitive for stock symbols (e.g., aapl or AAPL both work).

-If the stock price fails to load, ensure the API key is valid.

 The script can be modified to support additional data like volume, market cap, etc.

-📌 License

-This tool is open-source and free to use.
-Modify and distribute as needed!